skippy-io/skippy-io.github.io/docs/tutorial.markdown

 ## Getting Started with Skippy, Gradle & JUnit 5

-Tutorial that takes you on a quick tour how to use Skippy with Grade and JUnit 5.
+A quick tour how to use Skippy with Grade and JUnit 5.

 __What You Need__
 - About 15 minutes